roshnibuddhacareer-netizen/YouThrive/README.md

 🌱 YouThrive

-A full-stack habit tracking web application that helps users build consistent routines and understand their daily progress through data, visualizations, and personalized AI feedback.
+A full stack habit tracking web application that helps users build consistent routines and understand their daily progress through data, visualizations, and personalized AI feedback.

 📋 Overview

-YouThrive is a full-stack habit tracking web application that helps users build consistent routines and better understand their daily progress.
+YouThrive is a full stack habit tracking web application that helps users build consistent routines and better understand their daily progress.
 Along with creating and managing habits, users can view interactive analytics, track their progress over time, and receive personalized AI insights based on their activity.
 The goal was to build an application that goes beyond simply checking off habits by providing meaningful feedback in a clean, intuitive interface.

 🛠️ Tech Stack